School ofIndustrial TechnologiesContinueContinue to the Technology Department's website

 - Students who complete the auto service degree gain one of the two years of experience required for ASE certification as they work alongside certified staff.

-- A professional advisory board provides guidance to the Technology Department for program development and improvement.
+- A professional advisery board provides guidance to the Industrial Technologies programs development and improvement.

 Statistics to Note